stackblitz/bolt.new/README.md

 - **Bolt (This Repo)**: This open-source repository provides the building blocks behind **Bolt.new**.
 This package contains the UI interface for Bolt as well as the server components, built using [Remix Run](https://remix.run/).
 By leveraging this repo and StackBlitz’s **WebContainer API**, you can create your own AI-powered development tools and full-stack applications that run entirely in the browser.
 This code allows you to customize and expand use cases, integrating AI and WebContainers into your own unique applications.

-The [WebContainer API](https://webcontainers.io) is free for personal and open source usage.
-If you're building an application for commercial usage, you can learn more about our [WebContainer API commercial usage pricing here](https://stackblitz.com/pricing#webcontainer-api).

 # Get Started Building with Bolt

 Bolt combines the capabilities of AI with sandboxed development environments